infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

 ### Row Selection

 Row selection can be single or multiple, with or without a checkbox, with or without grouping and for a lazy or non-lazy `DataSource` - 😅 that was a long enumeration, but seriously, we think we got something great out there.

-Specify the selection via the <DPropLink name="rowSelection" /> (controlled) or <DPropLink name="defaultRowSelection" /> (uncontrolled) props, and listen to changes via the <DPropLink name="onRowSelectionChange" /> callback prop.
+You can specify the selection via the <DPropLink name="rowSelection" /> (controlled) or <DPropLink name="defaultRowSelection" /> (uncontrolled) props, and listen to changes via the <DPropLink name="onRowSelectionChange" /> callback prop.

 <Sandpack title="Multi row checkbox selection with grouping" >

 <Description>

-This example shows how you can use multiple row selection with a predefined controlled value.
+* Example shows how you can use multiple row selection with a predefined controlled value.

-Go ahead and select some groups/rows and see the selection value adjust.
+* Go ahead and select some groups/rows and see the selection value adjust.

-The example also shows how you can use the [InfiniteTableApi](/docs/latest/reference/api) to retrieve the actual ids of the selected rows.
+* Example also shows how you can use the [InfiniteTableApi](/docs/latest/reference/api) to retrieve the actual ids of the selected rows.

 </Description>